indenkun/arabic2kansuji/README.md

 #> [1] "一億二千四百二十七万千三百十八"
 ```

-However, currently only accept Arabic numerals.
-It is an issue for the
+However, currently only accept one half-width Arabic numerals.

+Use `arabic2kansuji_cal` if you want to convert two or more half-width
+Arabic numerals by calculating the number of Chinese characters.
+You can
-future to support strings containing Arabic numerals and full-width
+also use `arabic2kansuji_all` to convert full-width Arabic numerals (as
-Arabic numerals.
+a string) to kansuji.

 ``` r
 arabic2kansuji_num("124271318人")
 #> Error in arabic2kansuji_num("124271318人"): only number can convert to kansuji.
 ```

+Use `arabic2kansuji_all` to calculate and convert Arabic numerals to
+kansuji while keeping the string in Arabic numerals containing the
+string.

 For more than 17 digits, a warning is given because calculation
 processing may not be performed correctly due to problems on the R.